Skip to content

 API discovery plays an important role while mapping the attack surface for a company during a security assessment or any kind of engagement.
 The discovery allows an organization to map its all API’s and can check which person has what permissions on the API.

-The Importance of API Discovery
+The Importance Of API Discovery

 API discovery is important because it helps developers to quickly find their APIs, especially those best suited for use in their apps or websites.
 It also helps them to mitigate risks by uncovering hidden vulnerabilities, like shadow APIs that are utilizing sensitive data like credit card info, social security numbers, and other personally identifiable information (PII).
 The importance of API discovery is rapidly increasing as more companies are using APIs to build their products and services.